djkaty/Il2CppInspector/README.md

 ```
 git clone --recursive https://github.com/djkaty/Il2CppInspector
 cd Il2CppInspector
-dotnet restore -r win7-x86
-dotnet publish -c Release -r win7-x86
+dotnet publish -c Release
 ```

-This will build Il2CppInspector for Windows 7 and later.
-For MacOS and Linux, replace `win7-x86` with a RID from https://docs.microsoft.com/en-us/dotnet/articles/core/rid-catalog
+This will build Il2CppInspector for Windows 64-bit.
+For MacOS and Linux, add  `-r xxx` to the final command where `xxx` is a RID from https://docs.microsoft.com/en-us/dotnet/articles/core/rid-catalog

-The output binary is placed in `Il2CppInspector/Il2CppDumper/bin/Release/netstandard1.6/win7-x86/publish`.
+The output binary is placed in `Il2CppInspector/Il2CppDumper/bin/Release/netcoreapp3.0/win-x64/publish`.

 ### Usage